 - Follow the walkway from Siam station to Chidlom station and you reach Central World Plaza, a massive mall that combines a wide range of shops, international to local, with probably 100 or more eateries and a large cinema that features film festivals and other “artiste” films.
 Located closer to Chidlom station using the walkway.

 - Across the Ratchaprasong intersection is Gaysorn, a more refined mall spread across two buildings.
-I’ll shamelessly mention that this is where you will find the boutique for TAWN C. Designs, the eponymous brand from my talented husband.
-Visit the third floor to find his exquisite women’s wear.
 You can access Gaysorn from the walkway that connects Chidlom station to Siam station.

 - You can pass through Gaysorn and connect to a walkway that takes you north to the Platinum wholesale mall.